 The John Farman ICU (JVF ICU) has 15 intensive care beds and five high dependency beds.
 It has particular expertise in the care of patients who have diseases of the liver, kidney, blood or following major surgery.
 Patients who require very intensive treatment, close monitoring and frequent nursing care, either after major surgery or as a consequence of serious injury or illness, are cared for in special wards called intensive care units.
 They are often abbreviated to ICUs.

 We have taken the very difficult decision to suspend routine face-to-face visiting by families of patients in Addenbrooke’s intensive care units.
 Our sole focus in taking this decision is the safety of our patients, families and loved ones, and our staff.
 The number of coronavirus patients on the intensive care units is increasing; we face an urgent need to restrict the spread of the infection and keep patients and staff safe.
-This means that families of patients on the John Farman ICU (JFICU), the Intermediate Dependency Area (IDA) and Neurosciences & Major Trauma Critical Care (NCCU) will not be able to visit in person.
+This means that families of patients on the John Farman ICU (JFICU), the intermediate dependency area (IDA) and neurosciences and major trauma critical care (NCCU) will not be able to visit in person.

 Ward clerk on duty from 06:00 - 17:00